 "Kevin Young is one of the most important poets of his generation."
 Washington Post

-He will serve as Director of the Schomburg Center for Black Culture starting in December 2016.Read Kevin's Extended Biography
+He will serve as Director of the Schomburg Center for Research in Black Culture starting in December 2016.Read Kevin's Extended Biography